aniroodhx/CompileCV/README.md

 ## License

-Distributed under the MIT License.
+Copyright © 2025 Anirudh S. Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.